-Square footage isn’t always created equally, as smaller homes generally have a higher price per square foot, and some livable areas of the home, like finished basements, aren’t included in the house’s overall square footage.
+Square footage isn’t always created equally, as smaller homes generally have a higher price per square foot, and some living spaces, like finished basements, aren’t included in the house’s overall square footage.

 What About Price Per Square Foot In New-Home Construction?

-For example, unlike newer homes, older homes tend to have lower prices per square foot because older materials tend to generally be considered less valuable.
+For example, unlike newer homes, older homes tend to have lower prices per square foot because older materials generally tend to be considered less valuable.
 Despite this, neighborhood desirability can dramatically affect the market value of older homes, and the average price per square foot reflects that.

 You can calculate this value by taking the purchase price of the home and dividing it by the square footage of the home.
 But remember to be aware of the limitations that come with this comparison, and make sure to use other supplementary tools when assessing your home’s value.

 If you’re getting ready to begin the home-buying process, it helps to know how much home you can afford.
 Start a mortgage application today to speak with a Home Loan Expert and see what you qualify for.